-As hermit crabs are not born with shells, they must be acquired from other animals.
+Hermit crabs aren’t born with shells, so they must be acquired from other animals.
 Size, durability, scent, and mobility are among the many important criteria that hermit crabs look for in a shell.

 Wild hermit crabs scavenge their shells.
-Usually, these shells will be vacated by another crab or sea snail that died or traded up to a bigger shell.
-They will change their shells many times during their lifetime.
+Usually, shells will be vacated by other hermit crabs or sea snails that died or upgraded their shell.
+Then, they’ll change their shells many times during their lifetime.

 While young, hermit crabs regularly outgrow their shells.
-As adults, hermit crabs look to upgrade or exchange shells for a new shell that is more suitable.
-Providing different options keeps pet hermit crabs happy.
+As adults, hermit crabs look to upgrade or exchange shells for a new shell that’s more suitable.

 Are Hermit Crabs Born with Shells?

-Hermit crabs are not true crabs, in that they are not born with shells.
+Hermit crabs aren’t true crabs in that they’re not born with shells.
 Instead, they must source shells to protect their exoskeleton.
-A hermit crab without a shell is easy pickings for any predator.
+A hermit crab without a shell is easy for predators to pick off.

 All hermit crabs start life as zoeae.
 Females carry eggs, which enter the ocean when ready to hatch.
-These eggs explode on contact with water, and the zoeae are born.
-These are tiny larvae that float with plankton.
+These eggs explode upon contact with water, and zoeae are born.
+These are tiny larvae floating with plankton.

-If a zoea survives for around 60 days, it will evolve into a megalopa.
-This is a tiny aquatic specimen, and at this stage, hermit crabs find their first shell.
-The megalopa life stage of a hermit crab lasts around 30 days.
+If a zoea survives for around 60 days, it’ll evolve into a megalopa.
+This is a tiny aquatic specimen, and hermit crabs find their first shell at this stage.
+The megalopa life stage lasts around 30 days.

-If hermit crabs last this long, they will bury themselves in sand and molt.
-Upon emerging, a molted megalopa is a juvenile hermit crab.
-It needs a constant cycle to shells to keep up with growth to survive into adulthood.
+If hermit crabs survive this long, they’ll bury themselves in sand and molt.
+Upon emergence, a molted megalopa is a juvenile that needs a cycle of shells to accommodate its growth and survive into adulthood.

 How Do Hermit Crabs Get Their First Shell?

-As explained by the Journal of Experimental Marine Biology and Ecology, a megalopa claims its first shell in the ocean.
-As the animal is so minuscule at this stage, this will usually be a shell vacated by a sea snail.
+The Journal of Experimental Marine Biology and Ecology explains that a megalopa claims its first shell in the ocean.
+As it’s so minuscule at this stage, it’ll usually be a shell vacated by a sea snail.

 A megalopa uses this shell to protect itself once it reaches land.
-The megalopa will grow lungs and enhanced gills so it can adapt to terrestrial life.
-The megalopa will remain tiny – around the size of a fingernail.
-If it needs a new shell, it may settle for a bottle top.
+It’ll grow lungs and enhanced gills to adapt to terrestrial life.
+The megalopa will remain tiny, around the size of a fingernail.

 After evolving into a juvenile hermit crab, the shell search begins in earnest.
 Like all young animals, juvenile hermit crabs are vulnerable.
-As they are not raised by their mothers, hermit crabs learn how to survive immediately.
-This involves finding a sturdy vacant shell.
+As their mothers don’t raise them, hermit crabs must learn how to survive immediately, which involves finding a sturdy vacant shell.

 Juvenile hermit crabs constantly outgrow their shells.
-As explained by Revista Chilena de Historia Natural, some hermit crabs deliberately delay growth and development for this reason.
-The smaller the hermit crab is, the more shells it will have to choose from.
+Revista Chilena de Historia Natural explains that some hermit crabs delay growth and development, giving them access to a wider variety of shells.

-Medium-sized shells are the hardest to find.
-Small shells are plentiful, as they can be claimed from gastropods.
-Large shells are also abundant.
-Large shells are coveted by adult hermit crabs, though.
-Juvenile hermit crabs will rarely best an elder in conflict.
+Medium-sized shells are the hardest to find, while small shells are plentiful, as they can be claimed from gastropods.
+Large shells are abundant but more coveted by adult hermit crabs, and juvenile hermit crabs will rarely best an elder in conflict.

 Where Do Hermit Crabs Find Their Shells?

-Hermit crabs in the wild find new shells while scavenging.
-The hunt for new shells is a major part of a hermit crab’s routine.
-Many choose to locate themselves in a territory with a plentiful supply of new shells.
+Wild hermit crabs find new shells while scavenging, so many crustaceans choose to locate themselves in a territory with a plentiful supply of new shells.

 Most hermit crabs rely on seawater to locate shells.
-As explained by Animal Behavior, the presence of water vapor enhances the senses of hermit crabs.
-This makes shells easier to locate.
-Without access to water, hermit crabs grow disoriented and confused.
+Animal Behavior explains that the presence of water vapor enhances the senses of hermit crabs, which makes shells easier to locate.

-Changing shells is a double-edged sword for hermit crabs.
-To move into a new shell, they must leave their existing mobile shelter.
-This leaves them vulnerable to predators.
-A hermit crab will only consider trading shells if the new home appears appealing.
+Changing shells involves leaving an existing shell to move into a new shell, making them vulnerable to predators.
+A hermit crab will only consider trading shells if the new home is much better.

 How Do Hermit Crabs Get New Shells?

 The hermit crab will “try on” a new shell.
-If it feels comfortable, it will stay put.
-If not, it will return to its previous shell before another hermit crab can claim it.
-There are 3 ways that a hermit crab will source a new shell.
+If it feels comfortable, it’ll remain.
+If not, it’ll return to its existing shell before another hermit crab claims it.

 Scavenging for Empty Shells

 Hermit crabs trawl the beachfront for food.
-In doing so, they will also seek out spare shells.
-If a hermit crab finds a shell more suitable for its needs than the vessel it occupies, it will consider changing.
+In doing so, they’ll also seek out spare shells.
+If a hermit crab finds a shell more suitable for its needs than the vessel it occupies, it’ll consider changing.

-This could be an empty seashell, the remanent of a dead gastropod, or, as we’ll discuss in a moment, the shell of a dead conspecific.
+This could be an empty seashell, the remnant of a dead gastropod, or the shell of a dead conspecific.
 The hermit crab may not like the new shell and return to its existing one.
-Some hermit crabs will remain in a new mobile home, though.

 Dead Hermit Crabs

 When a hermit crab dies, it releases a distinctive pheromone.
-As explained by Ecology and Evolution, this scent will be picked up by other hermit crabs.
-These surviving crabs will immediately come to investigate.
+Ecology and Evolution explain that other hermit crabs will pick up this scent, and surviving hermit crabs will investigate.

 Fighting Other Hermit Crabs

-Hermit crabs in the first year or two of life change shell constantly.
-Hermit crabs, especially males, grow quickly.
-Males experience particular growth spurts immediately preceding molting.
+In the first 1-2 years of life, hermit crabs change their shell constantly.
+Hermit crabs grow quickly, and males experience particular growth spurts immediately preceding molting.

-Whatever the sex of a hermit crab, it will change shells periodically.
-This may be an act of necessity.
 Hermit crabs can be trapped in a shell if they outgrow it.
 Equally, the shell may be damaged by conflict or wear and tear.
-Equally, the hermit crab may just want a change.
+Equally, the hermit crab may want a better shell.

 When a hermit crab molts, it grows a new exoskeleton.
-This usually sees the hermit crab increasing in size and mass – sometimes drastically so.
-This means the hermit crab will need a new shell.
+This usually sees the hermit crab increasing in size and mass, sometimes drastically.
+If so, this means the hermit crab will need a new shell.

-Hermit crabs will often take their shells with them when burrowing to molt.
-This is because hermit crabs store water supplies in their shell.
-This keeps them alive during the underground molting process.
-A molt may take several weeks or even months.
+Hermit crabs will often take their shells with them when burrowing to molt because they store water supplies in their shells, keeping them alive during the underground molting process.
+A molt may take 1-2 months to complete.